voronianski/ngprogress-lite/README.md

 # ngprogress-lite

-Nice looking slim progress bars provider for Angular.js applications.
+Nice looking slim progress bars provider for **Angular.js** applications.

-It has similar API as in original popular jQuery plugin (see [references](https://github.com/voronianski/ngprogress-lite#references)) to keep things as simple as possible.
+It has similar API as original popular jQuery plugin (see [references](https://github.com/voronianski/ngprogress-lite#references)) to keep things as simple as possible.

 The only dependency is [angular.js](http://angularjs.org/) framework.